Six former Pittsburgh Pirates born on this date, including one who was related to a United States President.

 Sadly, Ostermueller gained unwarranted notoriety long after he passed away when the movie 42 came out about Jackie Robinson, where he was portrayed by name as hitting Robinson in the head on purpose and then telling him he didn’t belong in the majors.
 That part was completely fictional and no way represented Ostermueller correctly.
 The only thing true about the scene was that the two teams played on that date, and it’s a shame that the makers of the movie took such unnecessary creative liberties, while using a real player by name, just to create something that didn’t happen.

 Elmer Cleveland, third baseman for the 1888 Pittsburgh Alleghenys.
 He debuted in pro ball at 20 years old in 1883 in Johnstown, Pa., playing in the Western Interstate League.
 The next season was started in the Iron and Oil League, where he played for the team from Oil City, Pa.
 He would finish the season at a much higher level.
-Cleveland’s only Major League experience prior to his season with the Alleghenys came in 1884 for the Cincinnati Outlaw Reds of the Union Association, a short-lived Major League that was well below the level of competition that the American Association or National League provided.
-He hit .322 that year, with 24 runs scored in 29 games.
-He played for Atlanta of the Southern Association in 1885, and then spent the 1886-87 seasons with St Paul of the Northwestern League.
-He earned a trip back to the majors during that 1887 season by hitting .379 with 32 doubles, eight triples and 16 homers in 106 games.
+Cleveland’s only Major League experience prior to his season with the Alleghenys came in 1884 for the Cincinnati Outlaw Reds of the Union Association, a short-lived Major League that was well below the level of competition that the American Association or National League provided at that same time.
+He hit .322 that year for Cincinnati, with 24 runs scored, nine doubles and two triples in 29 games.
+He played for Atlanta of the Southern Association in 1885, where he hit .236 in 87 games, with 68 runs, nine doubles, six triples and four homers.
+He then spent the 1886-87 seasons with St Paul of the Northwestern League.
+His 1886 stats aren’t available, but he earned a trip back to the majors during that 1887 season by hitting .379 with 104 runs, 32 doubles, eight triples, 16 homers and 25 steals in 106 games.
 He began the 1888 season with the New York Giants, though he played just nine games over the first seven weeks of the season.
+He did well thanks to some power, hitting .235 with two triples and two homers, leading to an .827 OPS.